How to Join

-- Note: UVAC requires its members to meet UMaine immunization requirements: http://studentrecords.umaine.edu/records/immunizations-information/
+- Note: UVAC requires its members to meet UMaine immunization requirements: Click Here for immunization requirement information

 What do I do after I become a member of UVAC?

 Once you have completed your probationary orientation period, you are officially a UVAC Attendant.
-Your first shifts will be in a ride-along format, where you will function as a third member of the crew and experience what it is like to be an emergency medical personnel.
+Your first shifts will be in a ride-along format, where you will function as a third member of the crew and experience what it is like to work in the emergency medicine setting.
 This gives you the opportunity to experience what a typical shift is like at UVAC and to become familiar with how shifts and calls are carried out.
 It is expected of all members to sign up for at least twenty-four (24) hours of volunteer shifts per month.

 As a member of UVAC, you are encouraged to attend regular meetings and training sessions.
-You will be notified of these via FirstClass e-mail (if you do not have FirstClass, let the Assistant Chief of Relations know and other arrangements will be made).
+You will be notified of these via your maine.edu e-mail.

 As a member of UVAC, you are expected to maintain a professional appearance and attitude at all times.
-We are looked upon as professionals in the field of Emergency Medical Services and it is of utmost importance that we maintain the image of professionalism at all times.
-Our patients put their trust and well-being in our hands and acting in a professional manner builds their confidence in us.
-It also extends a positive image of UVAC to the University, to other EMS professionals, and to the members of the surrounding community.
+We are looked upon as professionals in the field of Emergency Medical Services and it is of utmost importance that we maintain this image at all times.
+Our patients put their trust and well-being in our hands and acting in a professional manner builds their confidence in us; it also extends a positive image of UVAC to the University, to other EMS professionals, and to the members of the surrounding community.

 Some of the Basics about UVAC Membership

 The student officers are in charge of scheduling.
-After the monthly availability-based schedule is posted, members are granted the volunteer shifts that they request on a first-come-first-serve basis.
+Each week, a different officer is in charge of assigning the shifts for duration of the week.
+Members are granted the volunteer shifts that they request on a first-come-first-serve basis.
 When you are scheduled for a shift, it is imperative that you arrive on time and ready to work.
 Once scheduled, members have a responsibility to work their shift or to find another person to cover.
-If you cannot find coverage, notify the Supervisor On Duty and they will assist you.
+If you cannot find coverage, notify the On Duty Supervisor and they will assist you.